 Scanning: Administrative computers provide optical scanners to faculty and staff.
 These scanners could be used to copy (using the photocopier method) a book, journal or other printed material.
 The result is a computer file with the image of the book or journal pages.
 This file could be printed or read from the computer screen.
 The principle is the same: to reproduce copyrighted material into an electronic format.
-This practice is also a violation of the copyright law if done in excess of the accepted "fair use."
+This practice is also a violation of the federal copyright law if done in excess of the accepted "fair use."

-Legal Liability: You can be sued for sharing copyrighted applications, songs, and other digital materials without the permission of the copyright holder.
-For more information, check the resources links below.
+Legal Liability: You can be sued by the original holder of the copyright for sharing copyrighted applications, songs, and other digital materials without the permission of the copyright holder.

 Fair Use and Copyright Law: The Copyright Law provides a set of rules regarding library reproductions.
 Our library complies with the law.
 The Copyright Law of the United States (title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or reproduction is not to be "used for any purpose other than private study, scholarship, or research."
-If the user makes a request for, or later uses, a photocopy or reproduction for the purposes in excess of the "fair use," that user may be liable for copyright infringement.
+If the user makes a request for, or later uses, a photocopy or reproduction for the purposes in excess of the "fair use," that user may be liable for copyright infringement by the original holder of the copyright.